eyulf/alexgardner.id.au/_posts/2022-01-09-home-lab-refresh-hypervisor.md

 titleimage: homelab-refresh-hypervisor
 ---

-In the next step of my [Homelab Refresh][homelab-refresh], the Hardware neeeded to have an OS installed.
+In the next step of my [Homelab Refresh][homelab-refresh], the Hardware needed to have an OS installed.
 I've normally used CentOS as my go-to server OS, however, following the [death of CentOS 8][centos-8-death], I thought I'd try my hand with Debian.

 ## Debian